lyndon025/playtested/src/content/article/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions.md

 ---
-title: "Still in Early Access, but the concept looks neat | Depersonalization - First Impressions"
+author: lyndonguitar
+category: Review
-description: "At face value, Depersonalization’s aesthetic and general feeling unquestionably reminded me of the many anime visual novel games I’ve played before: the chilling soundtrack, the eerie anime art, the intriguing story elements, and the various choices you are presented in the game."
+description: 'At face value, Depersonalization’s aesthetic and general feeling unquestionably reminded me of the many anime visual novel games I’ve played before: the chilling soundtrack, the eerie anime art, the intriguing story elements, and the various choices you are presented in the game.'
+featured: false
 pubDate: 2022-12-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "depersonalization"]
+tags:
-featured: false
+- taptap
+- depersonalization
-thumb: "/images/reviews/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-0.avif"
+thumb: /images/reviews/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-0.avif
+title: Still in Early Access, but the concept looks neat | Depersonalization - First Impressions
 ---

 <div class="gallery">